Skip to content

 Bullet journal monthly dashboard showing calendar, notes, media, reflection, habit tracker, ratings

-New to this monthly dashboard is a small section to write down the food highlight of the month, or my favorite meal of the month.
+New to this monthly dashboard is a small section to write down the Food Highlight of the month, or my favorite meal of the month.

-Return of the King Double Spread
+Return of the King Double Bullet Journal Monthly Spread

-In 2023, I moved my mood log away from the beginning of the journal and back into the monthly dashboard.
+In 2023, I moved my mood log from the beginning of the journal and back into the monthly dashboard.
 I missed having my mood tracker with the rest of my monthly trackers!
-This year was also the return of the new and improved double spread.
+This year was also the return of the new and improved double two-page spread.

 Like this koi theme?
 Check out our Dappled Koi stickers!